Geek-MD/Video_Normalizer/README.md

 # Video Normalizer

-Home Assistant custom integration that normalizes downloaded videos' aspect ratios using the Downloader integration and emits automation-friendly events on success or failure.
+Home Assistant custom integration that normalizes aspect ratio of videos downloaded using the Downloader integration.

 ## Requirements